Invarion/invarion-docs/docs/rapid-plan/11. Using The Signage/Chapter 11.1.2 Setting the Sign Icons Size in the Palette.md

+---

+sidebar_position: 3

+---
-## Setting the Sign Icons Size in the Palette
+# Setting the Sign Icons Size in the Palette

 You can change the size of the signs in the palette.
 This is helpful when using a screen at very high resolution, or just for users who are having difficulty with the small icons.
 By default the sign icon size on the palette is set to medium.